Here’s a weekend itinerary for eco-friendly, sustainable, and kind adventures in Dutchess County, New York.

 Dinner at Cinnamon Indian Cuisine

 I’ve eaten a lot of Indian food throughout my lifetime as a vegetarian and last 10+ years as a vegan.
-I’m even co-leading a trip to India this September where we’re going to eat all of the vegan food (you’re invited to join me!).
+I’m even co-leading a trip to India where we’re going to eat all of the vegan food (you’re invited to join me!).
 Anyway, I’ve tried my fair share of Indian food and Cinnamon Indian Cuisine ranks up there at the top of the list.
+One of the yummiest things to do in Dutchess County is eat delicious Indian food!

 Their menu has all of the vegan items clearly marked with a “V”.
 There’s even an option to make a dish vegan if it’s possible, and that’s marked, too.
 It’s very easy to dine at Cinnamon Indian Cuisine if you follow a vegan or vegetarian diet.
 Furthermore, 95% of the menu is gluten-free.
 And there’s no reason why you shouldn’t go as it’s one of the best Dutchess County restaurants, right on the main shopping street in Rhinebeck.